ceciliarodriguez1/GreatExhibitionRoadFestival/README.md

 # MoveSense Data Collector

 ## Original Work
-This project is based on the work of [Original Author's Name].
+This project is based on the work of Henry Mauranen.
 Original repository: https://github.com/HerraHiekka/MoveSenseDataCollectior

 ## Modifications